zopefoundation/grokui.admin/README.rst

 .. note:: starting with version 0.5 there is no introspector/class browser included in `grokui.admin` anymore.
-Eventually this will be made availabel in another package by someone else.
+Eventually this will be made available in another package by someone else.

 Server